LVC Outreach = Infiltrate & Affect

 The power to choose is a concept that is easily overlooked in our traditional spirit of giving throughout the holiday.
 People look for ways to do something special for others and to help the under resourced in our community with food and family gifts.
 This year we gave parents a hands up and welcomed parents to choose their own gift from “The Christmas Store”.
 They were able to choose a gift that was special for their child.
 The parent was truly able to say, “I chose this for you!”
 Volunteers from the church cheerfully wrapped gifts, served refreshments, visited and prayed with the parents on this special evening.

 It is our hearts desire to be concerned and care for the poor among us.
 We distribute food boxes of nonperishable foods to anyone who states that they have a need.
 In addition to nonperishable foods, we typically have frozen meat, eggs, produce items and bread.
 Families can visit our Food Pantry once a month unless their personal circumstances require more visits.
 Each box of food contains a variety of foods that can be prepared into healthy meals.
 The Vineyard purchases the food from Larimer County Food Bank and volunteers from the church sort and box the food each month.
 We have also been blessed with weekly donations from the Trader Joe Grocery Store.
 The Food Pantry is open Wednesday and Thursday from 9:00 – 12:00 noon or by special appointment.
-From July 1, 2017 through June 30, 2018 the Loveland Vineyard Community Church served 1,263 households.
+This past fiscal year from July 2019 through June 2020 we have served 802 households.

 KIDS CLOTHES CLOSET